HaikuTeam/animator/QA.md

-The host's display of the state shows the default value for the child state I can override the child state from the host component If the child state is bound to behavior, I see that affect on stage I can enter and exit preview mode when multiple components are in play If the child has animations, moving the host's scrubber plays them (in BACKLOG) If the child has animations, playing the host plays them (note: host must have > 0 keyframes) (in BACKLOG) If the child has animations, going into preview mode plays them I can create a higher order component of multiple components I can create a higher order component mixing plain elements with components When I do this, all of the above functionality also continues to work correctly
+The host's display of the state shows the default value for the child state I can override the child state from the host component If the child state is bound to behavior, I see that affect on stage I can enter and exit Preview Mode when multiple components are in play If the child has animations, moving the host's scrubber plays them (in BACKLOG) If the child has animations, playing the host plays them (note: host must have > 0 keyframes) (in BACKLOG) If the child has animations, going into Preview Mode plays them I can create a higher order component of multiple components I can create a higher order component mixing plain elements with components When I do this, all of the above functionality also continues to work correctly